MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine.md

-The following list summarize the 10 most important precautions of Achillea millefolium for health purposes.
+The following list summarize the 10 most important precautions you must take when you use yarrow as a medicine.